Compulsory Microchipping England Scotland and Wales

 Who Will Enforce The Law:

 The Microchipping of Dogs (England) Regulations 2014 will be enforced by local authorities, police constables, community support officers and any other person which the Secretary of State may authorise to act as an enforcer of the regulations.
-The Kennel Club may be one.
+The.

-It will be illegal for breeders to sell a puppy that is not microchipped and registered on a compliant database that meets the legal requirement.
+It is illegal for any breeder to sell a puppy that is not microchipped and registered on a compliant database that meets the legal requirement.

 The breeder must always be the first recorded keeper of the puppies on the microchip database.
 The breeder must provide transfer of keepership documents to the puppy buyer to ensure the new owner can update their details in order to comply with the law.

 If you are implanting your puppies yourself and are already trained, you don’t have to do anything differently.
-If you wish to train to implant microchips after April 2016, you must be trained by a government approved course eg. LANTRA.
+If you wish to train to implant microchips you must be trained by a government-approved course eg. LANTRA.

 What Details Will Be Recorded On The Database